Amplifier Circuit Diagrams

 3. Coupling Capacitor Selection: The coupling capacitor is utilised to provide AC signal from the previous amplifier’s output stage to the driver stage’s input.
 We’ll use a 10uF electrolyte capacitor here.

-Design of Audio Preamplifier Stage:
+Audio Preamplifier Stage:

 1. Because Vcc is roughly 50V in this case, we choose a transistor with a maximum open source collector to emitter voltage larger than Vcc.
 The NPN transistor BC546 is ideal for this application.